 |The Nowicki Lab at Duke University|

 Steve Nowicki is Bass Fellow and Professor of Biology and Psychology & Neuroscience in Duke's Trinity College of Arts and Science, and Professor of Neurobiology at Duke University Medical Center.
-He received both B.S. and M.S. degrees from Tufts University, and his doctorate in Neurobiology and Behavior at Cornell University.
-After leaving Cornell, Steve did post-doctoral work and was appointed assistant professor at The Rockefeller University, working in Peter Marler's laboratory at Rockefeller's Field Station in Millbrook.
-Steve arrived at Duke in 1989 and has never been tempted to leave.
-He served as Dean of Natural Sciences in Duke's Trinity College of Arts and Science from 2004 to 2007, at which time he was appointed Dean and Vice Provost for Undergraduate Education, a position he held until 2018.
+He received B.S. and M.S. degrees from Tufts University, his Ph.D. from Cornell University, and did post-doctoral work at The Rockefeller University.
+Steve began as an assistant professor at Duke in 1989 and has never been seriously tempted to leave.
+He served as Dean of the Natural Sciences in Duke's Trinity College of Arts and Science from 2004 to 2007, at which time he was appointed Dean and Vice Provost for Undergraduate Education, a position he held until 2018.
+Steve is married to Susan Peters, with whom he's raised a son and published dozens of papers.

 Steve's research explores mechanisms underlying the evolution of behavior.
-He is particularly interested in the function and evolution of animal communication systems.
-Steve is the author of over 125 peer-reviewed articles on neurobiology and behavior and, with Bill Searcy, co-author of The Evolution of Animal Communication (2005, Princeton University Press).
+He's particularly interested in the function and evolution of animal communication systems.
+Steve is the author of over 125 peer-reviewed articles on neuroethology and behavior and, with Bill Searcy, co-author of The Evolution of Animal Communication (2005, Princeton University Press).
 He also is author of The Science of Life (2004, The Teaching Company) and Biology (2008, 2017, Houghton Mifflin Harcourt), the latter being a leading textbook for high school students.
-Steve's research has been funded by over the years by the National Science Foundation, the National Institutes of Health, and several private foundations including the Alfred P. Sloan Foundation and the Whitehall Foundation.